anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 *   '**Spending Key**' is used for asset management(transfer/withdraw).
 Normally 'one device, one spending key'.
 *   '**Manager Key**' is a new key at this upgrade, which is used for authorizing 'spending keys' for different devices.

-All the keys will be recorded on chain under your L2 account(at User-Data Tree, through L2Tx).
+All the keys will be recorded on chain under your L2 account(at *User-Data Tree*, through L2Tx).<br>

 **1) how to implement passwordless & mnemonics-free account**